Optimized Estate Plan for Doctors

 If you are a lumper, there are two types of trusts: Revocable and Irrevocable.

 Revocable (or living) trusts are NOT for protecting assets.
-They may make your assets more difficult to discover, but as you control and benefit from a revocable trust, there is no property protection.
+They may make your assets more difficult to discover, but there is no property protection as you control and benefit from a revocable trust.
 Remember, these trusts are for passing assets outside of probate and to protect you if you become incapacitated.

 Irrevocable trusts remove the asset from your control, thus providing property protection.

 Initial irrevocable trusts are intended for estate TAX planning.
-Currently, the estate tax exclusion is over $11M ($22M with spousal portability), so we are usually not concerned with estate TAX planning.
+The estate tax exclusion is over $13.6M ($27M with spousal portability), so we are usually not concerned with estate TAX planning.

-There are three parties to an irrevocable trust: the grantor (who provides the assets), the trustee (who manages the assets), and the beneficiary (who benefits from the assets).
+An irrevocable trust has three parties: the grantor (who provides the assets), the trustee (who manages the assets), and the beneficiary (who benefits from the assets).

 Generally, the grantor cannot be the beneficiary (as irrevocable implies you give away the assets and cannot benefit from them).